tmobile/magentaA11y/_checklist-web/radio.md

 Ensuring all screenreaders indicate radio inputs as being required requires some aria and reinforcement.

 - Use `aria-required="true"` to indicate the group is required
+- Use `aria-invalid="true/false"` to indicate an error state
 - Add `role="radiogroup"` to the `<fieldset>` to make the `aria-required` attribute valid
 - Add "Required" as text to the `<legend>` to ensure compliance across all platforms